SsinghBh/TradeDataFeed/README.md

 + DATA_FEED_UPDATE_INFORM_URL: The URL endpoint to inform about data feed updates.

 You can configure these settings either directly in the config.py file or through environment variables.

+## Additional Notes

+- **Source Code Attribution**: Several components of the initial setup and data handling are based directly on the example scripts from Upstox's resources.
+These scripts have been integrated with modifications to fit the broader architecture and requirements of this project.

+- **Potential for Future Extensions**: While the current implementation is focused on Upstox, the system's modular design allows for potential expansion to support other brokers.
+Such expansions would require additional development to accommodate different API structures and data formats.